n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 rule is synonymous with the `BASE_POS_LAST` characteristic mentioned earlier.

+Non-base consonants in a valid syllable will be separated by "Halant" marks.
+Pre-base consonants will be followed by "Halant", while post-base consonants will be preceded by "Halant".

+	Pre-baseC Halant Pre-baseC Halant BaseC Halant Post-baseC

+The algorithm for correctly identifying the base consonant includes a test to recognize these sequences and not mis-identify the base consonant.

-Valid consonant-based syllables may include one or more additional consonants that precede the base consonant.
-Each of these other, pre-base consonants will be followed by the "Halant" mark, which indicates that they carry no vowel.
-They affect pronunciation by combining with the base consonant (e.g., "_str_", "_pl_") but they do not add a vowel sound.
+All consonants in Malayalam can potentially occur in pre-base position.
+The "Halant" marks on pre-base consonants indicate that they carry no vowel.
+Instead, they affect syllable pronunciation by combining with the base consonant (e.g., "_thr_" or "_spl_").

-Malayalam includes three consonants that can occur after the base consonant: "Ya", "Va", and "Ra".
+Three consonants in Malayalam are allowed to occur in post-base
+position: "Ya", "Va", and "Ra".
+The post-base "Ra" is reordered to before the base consonant, while the post-base forms of "Ya" and "Va" remain in post-base position.

 Malayalam also includes one consonant that can take on a below-base form, "La".

-When taking on post-base or below-base form, these consonants will be separated from the base consonant by a "Halant" mark; the algorithm for correctly identifying the base consonant includes a test to recognize these sequences and not mis-identify the base consonant.

 As with other Indic scripts, the consonant "Ra" receives special treatment.
 Malayalam differs from many Indic scripts in that "Reph"